 See: Book creation and development software

-2. Can I create a Newton Book on a Newton?
+2. How do I create a Newton Book on a Newton?

 Steve Weyer’s Newt’s Cape will allow you to save a web page as a Newton Book package.